Dastin346/Kalman-Filter-Based-Neural-Activity-Decoder/README.md

 # Kalman-Filter-Based-Neural-Activity-Decoder
 A Kalman Filter to predict subject's moving intention based on his/her neural activity.

+## Regarding Data
-Data kindly provided by Professor Krishna Shenoy at Stanford University.
+Data is kindly provided by Professor Krishna Shenoy at Stanford University.
 Data is for educational use only.
+For copyright concerns, I have deleted the raw data from this repo.